-d.
+- d.
 Software Platforms.
-The Form 709 software platforms may not be suited to completing information in the small columns provided on Schedule A. Continuation statements should be used as needed.
+The Form 709 software platforms may not be suited to completing information in the small columns provided on Schedule A. Continuation statements should be used as needed. - e.
+Electronic Filing.
+The IRS indicated in its "e-News for Tax Professionals" webpage on June 27, 2025 that Forms 709 and 709-NA may now be filed electronically.

-10. Corporate Transparency Act Overview; BOI Reporting Applies Only to Foreign Reporting Companies
+11. Corporate Transparency Act Overview; BOI Reporting Applies Only to Foreign Reporting Companies a.

-- a.
 Major Reversal of Course by FinCEN: BOI Reporting Will Apply Only to Foreign Reporting Companies.
 FinCEN posted a press release on March 2, 2025, stating that it will not enforce any penalties or fines on U.S. citizens or domestic reporting companies or their beneficial owners.
 FinCEN followed by issuing an interim final rule on March 23, 2025.
-The interim final rule: - Changes the definition of a reporting company to mean only entities that are formed under foreign law and have registered to do business in any U.S. state or Tribal jurisdiction. - If a foreign entity creates a U.S. subsidiary to do domestic business, there would be no requirement to report beneficial ownership information (BOI).

-- Foreign companies owned by U.S. citizens do not have to report. - U.S. persons (as defined in the Code) would not have to be reported as beneficial owners.
+The interim final rule:

+- Changes the definition of a reporting company to mean only entities that are formed under foreign law and have registered to do business in any U.S. state or Tribal jurisdiction. - If a foreign entity creates a U.S. subsidiary to do domestic business, there would be no requirement to report beneficial ownership information (BOI). - Foreign companies owned by U.S. citizens do not have to report. - U.S. persons (as defined in the Code) would not have to be reported as beneficial owners.
 In addition, they would not be required to give beneficial ownership information to foreign companies subject to the reporting requirement. - New BOI reporting deadlines for foreign companies are specified.
 Reporting companies registered to do business in the U.S. before the date of publication of the interim final rules in the Federal Register will have to report the information within 30 days of that date.
 Foreign reporting companies qualifying to do business in the U.S. after that date must file an initial BOI report 30 days after receiving notice that their registration is effective. - FinCEN invites public comments and plans to finalize the rule in 2025. - The limited scope of the interim final rule means that a little under 12,000 companies must comply on average per year, compared with about 32 million first estimated to be impacted by the reporting requirements.